exasol/exasol-java-tutorial/testing-tutorial/doc/dealing_with_randomness.md

 Imagine you have to do a full data export into CSV files, so that the files can later be imported into a database.
 The primary key is a date.
 Should you order the entries?

 No. If the users need ordering, they can sort on the target database.
 The import process should not care about ordering.
-First of all ordering is inherently expensive, second if the import can cope with any order, that make parallel import possible.
+First of all ordering is inherently expensive, second if the import can cope with any order, that makes parallel import possible.

 In short, don't waste effort on ordering if it is not an explicit requirement.